TypeRocket/typerocket/README.md

 }, 10, 2);
 ```

+Now only "ISBN Number" and "Book Cover" will be saved.

 ### Filter Fields Example

 If we want to filter the fields we can do this as well.
 Lets use the controller filter to sanitize the data being saved.